HomeSite Map

 American Releases

-A settlement was reached between Beechwood and Vee-Jay in April of 1964, which allowed them to release the two songs as they saw fit.
-Vee-Jay wasted no time in releasing “Love Me Do” with “P.S.
-I Love You” as the b-side on April 27th, 1964 on the newly formed Tollie record label.
-This was the first occurrence of The Beatles achieving a Top Ten placement on the Billboard Hot 100 with both sides of a single.
+A settlement was reached between Beechwood and Vee-Jay Records in April of 1964, which allowed them to release those two songs as they saw it, the label wasted no time in releasing “Love Me Do” as a single, with “P.S.
+I Love You” as the b-side, on April 27th, 1964 on the newly formed Tollie record label.
+This was the first occurrence of The Beatles achieving a Top Ten placement on the Billboard Hot 100 in the US with both sides of a single.
 Love Me Do” charted at #1 on May 30th, while “P.S.
 I Love You” charted simultaneously at #10.
-A very notable achievement, especially since neither of these songs made it past #17 in Britain at the time.
+This was quite a notable achievement, especially since neither of these songs made it past #17 in Britain at the time.

 In August of 1964, Vee-Jay re-released this single on the short lived “Oldies 45” label.
-The next US release would be when Capitol gained full control of the early Beatles catalog and released the album “The Early Beatles” on March 22nd, 1965.
-Incidentally, mono copies of this album contained a "Type B" mix of the songs that, in the case of "P.S.
-I Love You," combined both channels of the fake stereo mix that Capitol created into one channel, thus creating a uniquely odd mono version that differs from George Martin's mono mix featured on all of the Vee-Jay releases.
+The next US release would be when Capitol gained full control of the early Beatles catalog and released their LP "The Early Beatles" on March 22nd, 1965.
+Mono copies of this album contained a "Type B" mix of all the songs that, in the case of "P.S.
+I Love You," combined both channels of their fake stereo mix that Capitol put into one channel, thus creating a uniquely odd mono version that is different from George Martin's mono mix featured on all of the Vee-Jay releases.
 This album was released on compact disc on January 21st, 2014, this CD containing both the mono and stereo mixes on one disc.
 On October 11th, 1965, Capitol decided to continue the availability of the "Love Me Do / P.S.
 I Love You" single with it's release on their “Starline” label.

-Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
-These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "The Early Beatles" were released in this portable format, "P.S.
-I Love You" being on one of these.
-These "Playtapes" are highly collectalbe today.
+Sometime in 1967, Capitol Records released Beatles music on the brand new but very short-lived format called "Playtapes."
+These tape cartridges didn't have the capability of featuring an entire album, so they released two four-song versions of the album "The Early Beatles" in this portable format, the song "P.S.
+I Love You" being included on one of these.
+Beatles "Playtapes" are very hard to find today.

-October 21st, 1977, did see the inclusion of the song on The Beatles compilation album “Love Songs,” where it fit in quite well with the romantic theme of the album.
+October 21st, 1977, did witness the inclusion of this song on the compilation album “Love Songs,” where it fit in quite well with the romantic theme of the album.
 “P.S.
-I Love You” became the fitting conclusion of the double album.
+I Love You” was featured as the fitting conclusion of this double album released by Capitol.

 In connection with the 20th anniversary of the release of the first British Beatles single, Capitol re-released the "Love Me Do / P.S.
-I Love You" single on November 19th, 1982.
-Interestingly, the label resurrected the familiar Capitol swirl design found on early US Beatles singles but mistakenly identified each song as being in stereo, although there are no existing stereo mixes for either of these songs.
+I Love You" single once again on November 19th, 1982.
+Interestingly, they chose to resurrect the familiar Capitol swirl design featured on early US Beatles singles but mistakenly identified each song as being in stereo, although there were no existing stereo mixes for either of these songs at the time.

 Two and a half weeks later, on December 6th, 1982, a

-picture disc single of "Love Me Do / P.S.
-I Love You" was featured in the worldwide released vinyl box set "The Beatles Singles Collection."
-While this box set got re-released decades later, the picture disc was not included.
+picture disc single of the "Love Me Do / P.S.
+I Love You" 45 was featured within the worldwide released vinyl box set "The Beatles Singles Collection."
+This picture disc single was then omitted when the box set got re-released decades later.

-The first time the original British "Please Please Me" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included "P.S.
-I Love You" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
-This version of the album was only available for a short time and is quite collectible today.
+The first time the original British "Please Please Me" album was made available in America was on the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
+This LP included "P.S.
+I Love You" and was created using half-speed mastering technology from the original master tape on loan from EMI.
+This version of the album was only made available to the public for a short time and is quite collectible today.

 Capitol released the box set “Compact Disc EP Collection” on June 30th, 1992.
 “P.S.
 I Love You” was included due to its being on the original British “All My Loving” EP, released on February 7th, 1964.

 On October 19th, 1992, Capitol re-released the "Love Me Do / P.S.
-I Love You" single as a Cema Series single for jukeboxes only.
-Inadvertently, about 250 to 300 copies were printed on red vinyl, these being distributed on March 10th, 1993 and becoming quite the collector's item today.
+I Love You" single once again, this time on their Cema Series "for jukeboxes only."
+Inadvertently, about 250 to 300 copies were printed on red vinyl, these being distributed on March 10th, 1993 and becoming a rare find today.

-The song is also contained on the April 11th, 2006 released box set “The Capitol Albums, Vol. 2,” which contains the original American album "The Early Beatles" with the exact stereo and mono mixes originally released in the US on March 22nd, 1965.
+The song is also featured within the April 11th, 2006 released box set “The Capitol Albums, Vol. 2,” which contained the original American album "The Early Beatles" with the exact stereo and mono mixes originally featured on the US March 22nd, 1965 release.

-On September 9th, 2009, the box set “The Beatles In Mono” was released which features the entire “Please Please Me” album in clear remastered mono.
+On September 9th, 2009, the CD box set “The Beatles In Mono” was released which featured the entire British “Please Please Me” album in clear remastered mono.
+The vinyl edition of this set was first released on September 9th, 2014.

-On November 11th, 2013, the album "On Air - Live At The BBC Volume 2" was released, this containing an unheard version of "P.S.
+On November 11th, 2013, the album "On Air - Live At The BBC Volume 2" was released, this containing an unheard rendition of "P.S.
 I Love You" recorded on June 17th, 1963 for the radio program "Pop Go The Beatles."
-Listen for Ringo's changing rim-shot accents on this version, him not being quite as familiar with this style of playing as originally performed on the released version by drummer Andy White.
-Notice, however, the classy final chord, this undoubtedly giving us a clearer picture of their live performances of the song throughout 1963.
+Listen for Ringo's alternating rim-shot accents on this version, him not being quite as familiar with this style of performing as originally played on the released version by drummer Andy White.
+We will notice here, however, the song's classy final chord, this undoubtedly giving us a clearer picture of their live performances of the song throughout 1963.

-In promotion of the 2014 box set "The US Albums," a 25-song sampler CD was manufactured for limited release on January 21st, 2014, this containing the mono mix of "P.S.
+In promotion of their 2014 box set "The US Albums," a 25-song sampler CD was created for limited release on January 21st, 2014, this disc featuring the mono mix of "P.S.
 I Love You."

-Also released around this date was a 14-track sampler of the above album for promotional purposes, "P.S.
+Also distributed around this date was a 14-track sampler CD of the above box set used for promotional purposes, "P.S.
 I Love You" also being included therein.

 Live Performances

-It can be assumed that The Beatles performed this song during their third visit to Hamburg between April and June of 1962, although there is no direct evidence of such.
-The assumption comes from the song being written during this time period and their long performance hours (sometimes 12 hours a day) which would allow for them to premier newly written material.
-They returned to Hamburg in November and then December of 1962, which was just after the release of the record.
-It also seems likely, although unconfirmed, that they would have performed the song during these gigs as well.
+We can confidently assume that The Beatles performed this song during their third visit to Hamburg between April and June of 1962, although there isn't any documented evidence of this.
+This assumption comes from the song being written during this time period and The Beatles' long performance hours (sometimes 12 hours a day) which would allow for the group to premier newly composed material.
+They returned to Hamburg in November of that year, and then in December, which was directly after the release of their first single in Britain.
+It therefore appears likely, although unconfirmed, that the group would have performed this song during these gigs as well.

-The first confirmed live performance of the song was for the BBC show “Here We Go,” as detailed above, which occurred on October 25th, 1962 before a live studio audience at The Playhouse Theatre in Manchester.
-Then, as also detailed above, The Beatles performed "P.S.
-I Love You" on November 27th for the BBC radio show “The Talent Spot” before a live studio audience at BBC Paris Studio in London.
-Then on December 4th of that year, they performed the song before a live performance on a British children's television show entitled "Tuesday Rendezvous," albeit as a mimed performance with only 45 seconds of this performance making it to air.
+The band's first confirmed live performance of "P.S.
+I Love You" was for the BBC show “Here We Go,” this being played before a live audience at Manchesteer's Playhouse Theatre on October 25th, 1962.
+Then, as detailed above, The Beatles also performed this song on November 27th for the BBC radio program “The Talent Spot” before a live studio audience at BBC Paris Studio in London.
+Then on December 4th of that year, The Beatles then performed the song before a live performance on a British children's television show entitled "Tuesday Rendezvous," albeit as a mimed rendition with only 45 seconds of this performance making it to air.

-Paul McCartney periodically performed the above mentioned “P.S.
-Love Me Do” rendition at various dates of his “World Tour,” which ran from September 26th, 1989 to July 29th, 1990 at Soldier Field in Chicago, IL.
-During these performances, Paul put down all instruments, picked up a microphone and paced the stage while singing this unorthodox composition.
+As described above, Paul periodically performed the combination “P.S.
+Love Me Do” arrangement during his “World Tour,” which began September 26th, 1989 and stretched until July 29th, 1990 at Soldier Field in Chicago, Illinois.
+During these shows, Paul put down his bass guitar, picked up a microphone and paced the stage while singing this unorthodox composition.
+This element of his live performances was short-lived and was not well-received by either fans or reviewers.

 Conclusion

-Although “P.S.
-I Love You” may be firmly stuck in American minds as just another slice of Beatlemania, it proves itself as an indication of the true diversity the band had to offer.
-The middle-aged and older population, as revealed in the press, viewed The Beatles as long-haired talentless “youngsters from Liverpool” that infiltrated the minds of American teenagers with their unconventional din of sound.
+Although the song “P.S.
+I Love You” may be firmly fixed in American minds as just another slice of Beatlemania, it proves itself as an indication of the true diversity the band had to offer.
+Both the middle-aged and older population, as brought out in the press, viewed The Beatles as long-haired talentless “youngsters from Liverpool” that infiltrated the minds of American teenagers with their unconventional din of sound.
 If these older ones would have listened carefully to this Top Ten hit, for instance, they would have seen that their songwriting and performance style could be reminiscent of any and all music styles.
-No doubt, many middle-aged Americans grew to like the song, only later to find out that these were the same ‘long-haired weirdos’ they had scoffed at when they appeared on the Ed Sullivan Show.
+No doubt, many middle-aged Americans grew to like this song, only later to find out that the artists responsible were the same "long-haired weirdos" they had scoffed at when they appeared on the Ed Sullivan Show.

 Song Summary